gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   After sending or receiving the DTLS server Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier 0 to key identifiers 2 and 3 and the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.
+   After sending or receiving the DTLS server Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3 and the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.

    When the endpoint has sent or received a close_notify in one direction